 - What types of clients do you most want to work with?
 Are there any client issues or concerns you do not feel comfortable working with?

-- Please describe your training and work in cultural competency and anti-racism, and your plan for continuing to learn in this area.
+- Please describe your training and work in cultural awareness and anti-racism, and your plan for continuing to learn in this area.

 - What do you hope to gain individually and professionally from this counseling internship?
 What are your 1, 3 and 5 year career goals after graduation?
 How much does couple or family work factor into those goals?

 - Please describe your schedule, availability, current location, and your current employment (if applicable).
-What, if any, changes would you need to make in your current situation to take this position?
+What, if any, changes would you need to make in your current situation to take this position and commit to 15 hours of clients per week?